stainedswan/UIUCTF-2024/OSINT/UIUC-Chan suite.md

 ## Thinking Stage
-The following image shows the posts that are visible for this account.
-We can see that one mentions the flag, but are not sure what to do since we aren't logged in.
+The following image shows the posts that are visible for this account. *We can see that one mentions the flag* (post 4 in the image below), but are not sure what to do since we aren't logged in.

 <div style="text-align:center"><img src="image-3.png" width=500/></div>
 Again, we thought that we had to log in to see more, so we took a pause on this challenge and came back a few minutes later.